ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 At this point it seems wise to bring up the unusual expression evaluation properties of CQL.
 CQL is by necessity a two-headed beast.
 On the one side there is a rich expression evaluation language for working with local variables.
-[What about the other side?]
 Those expressions are compiled into C logic that emulates the behavior of SQLite on the data.
 It provides complex expression constructs such as `IN` and `CASE` but it is ultimately evaluated by C execution.
 Alternately, anything that is inside of a piece of SQL is necessarily evaluated by SQLite itself.
 To make this clearer let's change the example a little bit before we move on.